PatchworkOS dbbdc99

 ◆ group_remove()

-void group_remove ( group_entry_t entry)
+void group_remove ( group_member_t member)

 Removes a process from its group.